Energy Landscape Structure of Small Graph Isomorphism Under Variational Optimization: Background

 The Graph Isomorphism Problem is the computational problem of determining whether two finite graphs are structurally identical or isomorphic.
 An isomorphism of a graph $G = (V, E)$ to a graph $H = (W, F)$ is a one-to-one, bijective mapping from the vertex set of the first graph $V$ to the vertex set of the second graph $W$ that preserves adjacency and non-adjacency.
-It is one of the very few unsolved Problems in NP.
 The exact complexity of the problem has eluded researchers ever since its conception for more than five decades.
-The problem is not known to be solvable in polynomial time or NP-complete.
-It may be put in the classical complexity class NP-complete.
-Interestingly, for many special classes of graphs, the problem can be solved in polynomial time.
+The problem is not known to be solvable in polynomial time generally, but interestingly, for many special classes of graphs, the problem becomes amenable to polynomial time solutions \cite{10.1145/321864.321877}.
 If the graphs have different sizes or orders, then they cannot be isomorphic, and these cases can be decided quickly.
-The current best known classical algorithm for the problem has a time complexity of $\exp \left( (\log n)^{O(1)} \right)$ which is quasipolynomial. \cite{babai2016graph} The quantum computational complexity of the problem is still unknown. \cite{shehab2017quantum} Previous attempts using quantum algorithms in the light of Hidden Subgroup Problem, using Quantum Fourier Sampling has been proven to fail. \cite{10.1145/1857914.1857918} \cite{10.1145/380752.380769} \cite{shehab2017quantum}
+The current best known classical algorithm for the problem has a time complexity of $\exp \left( (\log n)^{O(1)} \right)$ which is quasi-polynomial. \cite{babai2016graph} The quantum computational complexity of the problem is unknown \cite{shehab2017quantum}.
+Previous attempts using quantum algorithms in the light of Hidden Subgroup Problem, using Quantum Fourier Sampling has been shown to fail \cite{10.1145/1857914.1857918, 10.1145/380752.380769, 1998}.

-The Graph Isomorphism Problem has numerous applications in a variety of fields including the study of chemical compound structure, computational biology, where a graph representing a molecular compound must be compared to an entire database, social network security and many more.
+In light of these negative results regarding the standard algebraic frameworks, recent attention has shifted towards heuristic optimization methods better suited for Near-Term Intermediate Scale Quantum (NISQ) devices.
+The following sections detail the theoretical foundations of the Quantum Approximate Optimization Algorithm (QAOA) and the Variational Quantum Eigensolver (VQE), which serve as the primary variational architectures for our proposed approach.

-\subsubsection{The Quantum Approximate Optimization Algorithm}
+\subsection{The Quantum Approximate Optimization Algorithm}

-QAOA introduced by Farhi et.al \cite{farhi2014quantum} finds an approximation to the ground state of a problem Hamiltonian by constructing a specific variational ansatz through first order Suzuki-Trotter decomposition approximating adiabatic evolution.
+QAOA, introduced by Farhi et.al \cite{farhi2014quantum}, finds an approximation to the ground state of a problem Hamiltonian by constructing a specific variational ansatz through first order Suzuki-Trotter decomposition \cite{lancaster2025simulating, aplQ, Lee_2023} approximating adiabatic evolution.
 The operators $\textrm{exp}(- i \beta H_\text{m})$ and $\textrm{exp}(- i \alpha H_\text{o})$ are applied in alternation resulting in the state